keshavshivkumar/bettersmarterfaster/reports/v_agent.md

 - 100% winrate, same as U* agent
 - Average timesteps taken for `V Agent`: 7.605, identical to `U* Agent`

-Their performance are identical to each other.
+Their performances are identical to each other.